 “Neat” is a bartending term for serving up liquor at room temperature, without water or ice.
-Serving whisky this way allows you to really savour the aromas present in the drink.
+Serving whisky this way allows you to really savor the aromas present in the drink.

 When serving whisky neat, it’s recommended to use a small tasting glass.
 If you don’t have access to one, a rocks glass will do.

 You may be wondering how this would work.
 Didn’t we just say to be careful of ice cubes that might water down the drink?
 Well, having whisky with a little bit of water is actually the second most common way to consume it!